 On Oahu’s North Shore

-Registration begins January 7.
 Information and updates posted here.

 Mayacamas Ranch ~ Calistoga, CA

-The camp will be held at Mayacamas Ranch, in Napa Valley, a secluded retreat center set atop rolling hills.
+The camp is held at Mayacamas Ranch, in Napa Valley, a secluded retreat center set atop rolling hills.
 Accommodations are rustic wooden cabins outfitted with organic linens.
 Mayacamas has a salt-water pool, a jacuzzi, a spring-fed pond, an organic garden, hiking trails, and a yoga room.
 (You won’t want to miss Yoga for Writers).

 More online at litcampwriters.org.

-Crafting stories from our lives
+First-Person Plural: Crafting stories from our lives

-(a writing workshop with Zoe Carter and Connie Hale)
+A writing workshop with Zoe Carter and Connie Hale

 Greensboro and Hardwick, Vermont